 Asset group Economic Life (years) for depreciation purposes

 Distribution lines - wood poles 41 years

-Distribution underground cables 50 years
+Distribution underground cables 60 50 years

 Distribution transformers 35 years

-Distribution switchgear 30 years
+Distribution switchgear 35 30 years

 Street lighting 20 years

 Distribution meters and services 15 years

 Distribution IT 6 years

 Distribution SCADA & communications 10.16 years

 Distribution other, non-network assets 27 years

 Stand-alone power systems 15 years

 Storage 10 years

-- 5.3.3 Western Power is not proposing any accelerated depreciation in this access arrangement period in relation to network assets for the transmission system. - 5.3.4 Western Power is not proposing any accelerated depreciation in this access arrangement period in relation to network assets for the distribution system. - 5.3.5 The depreciation of the opening capital base at the commencement of the next access arrangement period will be the forecast depreciation contained in the target revenue for the access arrangement period.
+- 5.3.3 Western Power is not proposing any accelerated depreciation in this access arrangement period in relation to network assets for the transmission system. - 5.3.4 In respect of network assets for the distribution system, Western Power will apply accelerated depreciation in respect of those network assets that will be decommissioned as a result of the State Underground Power Program undertaken by Western Power on behalf of the Western Australian government as set out in the following table: Western Power is not proposing any accelerated depreciation in this access arrangement period in relation to network assets for the distribution system.